 The Clinic has conducted, is currently conducting, and in the future may conduct, clinical trials involving our product candidates.
 The Clinic is a related party as it is owned by an officer of the company and additionally, NantWorks manages the administrative operations of the Clinic.
 Prior to June 30, 2019, one of the company's officers was an investigator or sub-investigator for certain of the company's trials conducted at the Clinic.
 NantWorks, which is wholly owned by our Executive Chairman and Global Chief Scientific and Medical Officer, Dr. Soon-Shiong, provides certain administrative services (and has loaned money) to the Clinic.
 Under certain circumstances, we may be required to report some of these relationships to the FDA.
 Relying on a related party clinical site to develop data that is used as the basis to support regulatory approval can expose us to significant regulatory risks.
 The FDA may conclude that a financial relationship between us, the Clinic and/or a principal investigator has created a conflict of interest or otherwise affected interpretation of the study.
 The FDA or comparable regulatory authorities may therefore question the integrity of the data generated at the applicable clinical trial site and the utility of the clinical trial itself may be jeopardized.
-If any data integrity, or regulatory non-compliance issues occur during the study, we may not be able to use the data for our regulatory approval.
-This could result in a delay in approval, or rejection, of our marketing applications by the FDA and may ultimately lead to the denial of regulatory approval of one or more of our product candidates.
+If any data integrity, or regulatory non-compliance issues occur during the study, we may not be able to use the data for our regulatory approval of one or more of our product candidates.